 Is all of this enough to truly call ourselves an environmentally conscious company?
 We didn’t think so.

 So with the help of the award winning company, Climate Care, we swore to offset every single emission we generate.
 We’ve reduced as much as we can but zero emissions are impossible while there are still fuel based cars on the roads.

 Luckily most of Iceland’s energy comes from renewable sources already which has helped us keep the bill a little lower.
-Dedicating some of our income to go carbon neutral was difficult.
-Very difficult at times, especially during the cash hungry summer season.
-But it was decided from day 1 that it was important to us and we’ve managed to maintain neutrality ever since.
+Dedicating some of our income to go carbon neutral was difficult, especially in the cash poor days of starting business.
+But it was decided from inception that it was important to us.
+We’ve managed to maintain neutrality ever since.

 What is ethical investing and offsetting?

 It’s simple.
 We used an online calculator from Climate Care following sage advice from climate care advisors.
 We then determine how many greenhouse gas emissions our small company creates.
 Whether that’s from vehicles, flights or energy consumption.